l1m3r/cmd-scripts/ss4vh/README.md

 ---

+## Legal

+As far as I can tell nothing in this project and nothing I did to produce it violates any law or license (copyright, IP, EULA).

+And it seems to me like it would fall under "fair use" anyway because the *purposes is interoperability*(!) between Valheim and any setup with more than two speakers.
+Or to [correct](https://www.lexology.com/library/detail.aspx?g=f5b1193c-f423-4f96-bca5-03f5145ecf15) [errors](https://uk.practicallaw.thomsonreuters.com/w-030-8064?contextData=(sc.Default)&transitionType=Default&firstPage=true).

+---

 ## License

-see LICENSE.md in the root folder of this repo.
+see [LICENSE.md](../LICENSE.md) in the root folder of this repo.